 journey beyond the map

-Just in case you don`t know a lot about Cuba, I need to tell you upfront that to discover Cuba, the best destinations may not be the steaming Havana nights or the chillaxing Varadero all-inclusive beach resorts (although that is awesome)
+Planning a trip to Cuba, to really discover Cuba, the best destinations may not be the steaming Havana nights or the chillaxing Varadero all-inclusive beach resorts (although that is awesome)

 Glittering waves and sand between your toes are fabulous of course – just don`t miss out on all the other places to visit in Cuba while you are there.